 1.5L petrol engine

 ₹11.16 – 15.11 lakhs

 ₹5.71 – 10.15 lakhs

-Due to the rising demand for automatic transmission, many cars with DCT or CVT transmissions are available in India, and many are anticipated to be rolled out soon.
-If you are among the ones who are confused between DCT and CVT, we hope this blog will help you make an informed choice.
+The rising demand for automatic transmission has ensured many cars with DCT or CVT transmissions are now available in India.
+In fact, many more options are anticipated to be rolled out soon.
+If you are confused between DCT and CVT, we hope this blog will help you make an informed choice.

 FAQs about Transmission Compared: DCT vs CVT

-A. Continuous variable transmission (CVT) gives better mileage than Dual-clutch transmission (DCT), especially on city roads.
+A. Dual-clutch transmission (DCT) gives better mileage than Continuous variable transmission (CVT).

-A. DCT automatic transmission is more costly than CVT transmission.
+DCT automatic transmission is costlier than CVT transmission.

 7 Seater Cars | Best Mileage Cars | Used Cars In Bangalore | Used Cars In Delhi | Hybrid Cars in India | Sunroof Cars | Used Cars In Gurgaon | Used Cars In Hyderabad | Used Cars In Noida | Used Cars In Pune | CNG Cars in India | Jeeps in India | Used Cars In Mumbai | Used Cars In Ahmedabad | Types of Cars | Car Brands in India | Used Cars In Chennai | Used Cars In Kolkata | Used Cars in Lucknow | Automatic Cars in India | Luxury Cars in India | Used Cars in Chandigarh | Used Cars in Coimbatore | Used Cars in Indore | Used Cars in Jaipur